BitcoinDesign/Guide/guide/designing-products/user-research-resources.md

 *An analysis of app reviews of the top five mobile cryptocurrency wallets suggesting that both new and experienced users struggle with general and domain-specific UX issues that might lead to dangerous errors and irreversible monetary losses.*

-Published in January 2021 by Artemij Voskobojnikov, Oliver Wiese, Masoud Mehrabi Koushki, Volker Roth, and Konstantin Beznosov.
+_Published January 2021 by Voskobojnikov, Wiese, M. Koushki, Roth, and Beznosov._

 ###### [User Perception of Bitcoin Usability and Security across Novice Users](https://www.researchgate.net/publication/331286661_User_Perception_of_Bitcoin_Usability_and_Security_across_Novice_Users)